 Don’t be disappointed if you got don’t see the Aurora on your images, it is worth staying in the location as long as possible, the Aurora changes quickly and it can get stronger in a short space of time.
 The amount of natural and unnatural light has a large effect on any night sky images.

 Good Luck and please don’t forget to share your images on the site, we would love to see them.
-Don’t hesitate to ask for help on the forum, there are no stupid questions and we are a friendly bunch!
+Don’t hesitate to ask for help in our Facebook Group, there are no stupid questions and we are a friendly bunch!